-James S. Clark is H.L.
-Blomquist Professor of the Nicholas School of the Environment, Professor of Biology, and Professor of Statistical Science, at Duke University.
+James S. Clark is Nicholas Professor of Global Environmental Change in the Nicholas School of the Environment and Professor of Statistical Science, at Duke University.

 Clark’s research focuses on how global change affects populations, communities, and ecosystems.
 Current projects explore consequences of climate, CO2, and disturbance on dynamics of forests.
 His lab is using long-term experiments and monitoring studies to determine disturbance and climate controls on the dynamics of 20th century forests in combination with extensive modeling to forecast ecosystem change.

-Clark has authored over 150 refereed scientific articles and published four books, including Models for Ecological Data (Princeton, 2007), Models for Ecological Data in R (Princeton, 2007), Hierarchical Models of the Environment (Oxford, 2006), and Sediment Records of Biomass Burning and Global Change (Springer, 1997).
+Clark has authored 200 refereed scientific articles and published four books, including Models for Ecological Data (Princeton, 2007), Models for Ecological Data in R (Princeton, 2007), Hierarchical Models of the Environment (Oxford, 2006), and Sediment Records of Biomass Burning and Global Change (Springer, 1997).
 Full publication list.

 Clark is recipient of ESA’s William Skinner Cooper Award, for his research on barrier beach dynamics, and George Mercer Award, for studies of climate change and fire.
 For excellence in teaching and research, he was one of 15 scientists recognized by President Clinton with the National Science Foundation s five-yr Presidential Faculty Fellow Award.
 He was named an Aldo Leopold Leadership Fellow, on behalf of the Ecological Society of America.
 He is a Distinguished Alumnus from Natural Resources Conservation, University of Massachusetts.
 In 2005, he was elected to the American Academy of Arts and Sciences.
 He is a Fellow of the Ecological Society of America.